 For detailed information, deadlines, and to apply for financial aid, see Financial Aid Applications.

-Dartmouth College prepares an annual Security and Fire Safety Report which is available to all current and prospective employees and students.
+Dartmouth College prepares an annual Security and Fire Safety Report which is available to all current and prospective students and employees.
 The report includes statistics concerning reported crimes that occurred on campus, in certain off-campus buildings, or on property owned or controlled by Dartmouth College and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, sexual assault, and other matters.
-You can obtain a copy of this report by contacting the Director of Safety and Security and the College Proctor at 603-646-4000 or by accessing the following website: http://www.dartmouth.edu/~security/information/clery/.
+You can obtain a copy of this report by contacting the Director of Safety and Security and the College Proctor at 603-646-4000 or by accessing the following website: http://www.dartmouth.edu/sexualrespect/clery/index.html.

-Dartmouth College is committed to the principle of equal opportunity for all its students, faculty, employees, and applicants for admission and employment.
-For that reason, Dartmouth does not discriminate on the basis of race, color, religion, sex, age, sexual orientation, gender identity or expression, national origin, disability, or military or veteran status in its programs, organizations, and conditions of employment and admission.
+Dartmouth College is committed to the principle of equal opportunity for all its students, faculty, staff, and applicants for admission and employment.
+For that reason, Dartmouth prohibits any form of discrimination against any person on the basis of race, color, religion, sex, gender identity or expression, pregnancy, age, sexual orientation, marital or parental status, national origin, citizenship, disability, genetic information, military or veteran status, or any other legally protected status in the administration of and access to the College's programs and activities, and in conditions of admission and employment.
+Dartmouth adheres to all applicable state and federal equal opportunity laws and regulations.
 (Dartmouth College refers to the entire institution, including the professional schools, graduate programs and auxiliary activities.)
 If you have any questions or concerns regarding this policy, please contact the Dartmouth Office of Institutional Diversity and Equity at 603-646-3197.

 Please see Applicant Resources for additional information and support.

 Hanover, NH 03755-9000 USA